RyanHopkins7/Passless/README.md

 # Passless

-Passless is an experimental demonstration of a secure and end to end encrypted file sharing web application which doesn't use traditional passwords for authenticaton or key derivation.
+Passless is an experimental demonstration of an encrypted file storage web application which uses a six-word passphrase for authenticaton and key derivation.
+At the moment, it only works with very small files.

 ## Run the development environment